dclnbrght/ai-sdlc-toolbox/instructions/architecture-design/architecture-design.instructions.md

 **Format:** Table with Id, Concern, Notes

 #### 1.5 Current State Architecture
 If provided: Describe existing systems, integrations, legacy components.
-Include diagrams or URLs if available.
+Include diagrams or URLs to other documentation, if available.

 ---